KisuZoid/Happen/CONTRIBUTING.md

 ## Branching model

-The main development branch for upcoming releases is `master`.
+The main development branch for upcoming releases is `main`.
-If in doubt, create your pull request against `master`.
+If in doubt, create your pull request against `main`.
-All new features, gem updates and bugfixes for the upcoming release should go into the `master` branch.
+All new features, gem updates and bugfixes for the upcoming release should go into the `main` branch.

 ## Development flow